 Teaching guidelines +/- 15 minutes

-1. Oye and mira are used to get someone's attention.
+1. Oye and mira are used to get attention.

-3. They go at the beginning of sentences to initiate contact or courtesy.
+3. They come at the beginning of sentences to start contact or show courtesy.

-MiraLlamar la atención/Introducir opinión (Draw attention/Introduce opinion)Mira, no estoy de acuerdo.
-(Look, I don't agree.)
+MiraLlamar la atención/Introducir opinión (Get someone's attention/Introduce opinion)Mira, no estoy de acuerdo.
+(Look, I do not agree.)

 OyePedir atención rápida o iniciar conversación (Ask for quick attention or start a conversation)Oye, la reunión empieza ya.
-(Hey, the meeting is starting now.)
+(Hey, the meeting starts now.)

 DigaContestar el teléfono (Answer the phone)¿Diga? ¿Quién es?
 (Hello?
 Who is it?)

 PerdonaInterrumpir informalmente (Interrupt informally)Perdona, ¿tienes un minuto?
-(Excuse me, do you have a minute?)
+(Sorry, do you have a minute?)

-PerdoneInterrumpir formalmente (Formally interrupt)Perdone, ¿podría repetir eso?
+PerdoneInterrumpir formalmente (Interrupt formally)Perdone, ¿podría repetir eso?
 (Excuse me, could you repeat that?)

 Exceptions!